NOESPINOZA23/FINALJ124/README.md

 ### Part 1:

 * First, make sure the state names are sorted A-Z ready to copy and past information from other columns in the right order.
-* Insert a blank sheet in the same google sheet with the name–Question 2.
+* Insert a blank sheet in the same google sheet with the name–Question 2
-* Look at the metadata to copy and paste your female and male below poverty level data with the orginal name headers not the ID headers that census reporter provides.
+* Look at the metadata to copy and paste your female and male below poverty level data with the orginal name headers not the ID headers that census reporter provides
 * Use =SUM() formula to add the female below poverty and males below poverty to get a total of below poverty population
 * Calculate the female below poverty rate by dividing the total number of females below poverty with the total below poverty population: =O2/P2
-* Filter and sort the female below poverty rate column Z-A to get the answer.
+* Filter and sort the female below poverty rate column Z-A to get the answer

 _Answer: Texas, Georgia, Louisiana, and California are the states with more poor women in the country_